Florida sales tax guide

 How to file

 The Florida DOR will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments generally ask larger businesses to file more frequently.
-See the Filing due dates section for more information.
+See the filing due dates section for more information.

 Florida sales tax returns and payments must be remitted at the same time; both have the same due date.

-Filing online is generally preferred over filing paper returns.
 You may file directly with the Florida DOR by visiting their site and entering your transaction data manually.
 This is a free service, but preparing Florida sales tax returns can be time-consuming — especially for larger sellers.

 Using a third party to file returns